PiaBlossfeld/PiaBlossfeld.github.io/_pages/about.md

 03/2010 - 08/2010 |    Erasmus, University of Trento (IT)
 10/2007 - 08/2012 |    Diploma in Sociology, University of Bamberg (DE)

+**Awards**

+04/2020 - present | Member of the Young Academy Mainz, Academy of Science and Literature Mainz 10/2013 - 10/2016 | Doctoral scholarship of the German National Academic Foundation